On the derived Tate curve and global smooth Tate $K$-theory: Introduction

 The classical Tate curve $\T^\heartsuit$ over $\Z\llpar q \rrpar$ plays a central role in the study of elliptic curves and modular forms.
 For example, the map $\Spec \Z\llpar q \rrpar \to \M_\Ell$ into the moduli stack of elliptic curves defined by $\T^\heartsuit$ induces the $q$-expansion map on global sections

 sending a meromorphic modular form to its $q$-expansion.\\

 The goal of this article is to enhance the Tate curve from an elliptic curve over $\pi_0 \KU\llpar q\rrpar = \Z\llpar q \rrpar$ to a derived elliptic curve $\T$ over the $\E_\infty$-ring $\KU\llpar q \rrpar$ (\Cref{existenceoftatecurve}).
-We then use this derived elliptic curve to compactify the derived moduli stack of oriented elliptic curves (\Cref{comparison}) and produce a highly structured refinement of (\ref{qexpmap}) to a morphism $\gTMF \to \gKO\llpar q \rrpar$ of \emph{global $\E_\infty$-rings} (\Cref{globalmap}).
+We then use this derived elliptic curve to compactify the derived moduli stack of oriented elliptic curves (\Cref{comparison}) and produce a highly structured refinement of (\ref{qexpmap}) to a morphism $\gTMF \to \gKO\llpar q \rrpar$ of \emph{global $\E_\infty$-rings} between equivariant topological modular form and equivariant Tate $K$-theory (\Cref{globalmap}).
 Variations on this theme are also applied to define \emph{global quasi-elliptic cohomology} and forms of \emph{$C_2$-equivariant Tate $K$-theory} and prove some of their basic properties (\Cref{cor:qellstuffintro,cor:realstuffintro}).
 The techniques used to construct the derived Tate curve $\T$ combine concepts from equivariant stable homotopy theory and spectral algebraic geometry.
 In particular, it involves the \emph{cyclification} of equivariant cohomology theories, an application of Lurie's Serre--Tate theorem for derived elliptic curves, and a corepresentability property of $\TMF$.
 As a whole, this serves to further strengthen the relationship between arithmetic geometry, spectral algebraic geometry, and equivariant homotopy theory.